(Use Google Translate to see an approximate translation into another relevant language)

 Waves Radio School 1943

 After Basic Training in Cedar Falls, Mom went to Navy Radio School at "RS NYD Washington DC" (Radio School Washington Navy Yard) in Anacostia.
 She excelled as a military code operator.
-Just like my dad, she could transcribe incoming Morse code onto a clunky old manual typewriter at 120wpm, and nobody could transmit code faster than she could; a special side-to-side code key was built for her that had all kinds of springs, balances, counterweights, and adjustment points...
-I think it's called a "semiautomatic paddle key"... purely mechanical but she could make it "autorepeat" at lightning speed, which took enormous skill (we had it in our house when I was little; I have no pictures but it looked a bit — not exactly — like this one).
+Just like my dad, she could transcribe incoming Morse code onto a clunky old manual typewriter at 120wpm, and nobody could transmit code faster than she could; for this she had a special side-to-side code key with all kinds of springs, balances, counterweights, and adjustment points... it's called a "semiautomatic paddle key"... purely mechanical but she could make it "autorepeat" at lightning speed, which took enormous skill.
+We had it in our house when I was little and they gave me Morse code lessons on it.
+I never saw it again until October 2024, when cousin Danny discovered it in a long-forgotten storage locker in Washington DC and sent it to me.
+The cable would plug into a console like the ones shown on the left side of the center photo above and (better photo) HERE.

 Mom Navy portrait